enzo-beltrami/switch-mtg-life-counter/README.md

 A touch-only Commander life counter for the Nintendo Switch, built with SDL2 and devkitPro.
 Made for handheld / tabletop mode — controller input is ignored.

-This was heavely vibe-coded because i had this idea 1 hour before a mtg session

 ## Features

 - Player-select screen for 2–6 players